We protect what communities depend upon.

 We work with with allies, experts, media, and government, coordinating and aligning our organizational strategy with wider movements.

 Our work has directly resulted in hundreds of letters to the editor and contributed to articles on issues related to our mission.
-We strive to promote the good work and events of many other regional organizations.
-CSP and our allies prompted over 1200 comments opposing one recent CAFO permit alone, and have run many campaigns facilitating public input and resulting in a broad array of resolutions, moratoriums, and ordinances at township and county levels over the years.
-We also maintain an active presence online through social media, our website, e-news and actions, and a community calendar and create and send a biannual newsletter with interviews and our own investigative reporting.
+Our many campaigns facilitating public input have resulted in a broad array of resolutions, moratoriums, and ordinances at township and county levels; in one instance our organizing contributed to over 1200 comments opposing a CAFO permit.